-Reviews, Revisions, and Approvals Revision Date Approval Date Reference number changed from PA.CP.PHAR.205 to PA.CP.MP.163 04/18

-Reviews, Revisions, and Approvals Revision Date Approval Date References reviewed and updated.
-Deleted NOC codes B9998 and B9999 12/19 1/10/2021 References reviewed and updated.
-Revised I.A.1. from 2/18/2021 "documentation of failure of enteral (i.e. oral or tube feeding) nutrition" to "Documentation of nutritional insufficiency, in the absence of TPN," Annual review completed, Specialist reviewed and approved, References updated.
-Annual review.
-Added indications for radiation enteritis, liver 5/27/2022 failure in children, liver failure in adults, and acute necrotizing pancreatitis in adults, in I.A.2.j - I.A.2.m., along with relevant ICD- 10 codes (i.e., K52.0, K72.00-K72.91, K85.01, K85.02, K85.11, K85.12, K85.31, K85.32, K85.81, K85.82, K85.91, K85.92 and Z76.82.
+Reviews, Revisions, and Approvals Revision Date Approval Date Reference number changed from PA.CP.PHAR.205 to PA.CP.MP.163 References reviewed and updated.
+Deleted NOC codes B9998 and B9999 1/10/2021 References reviewed and updated.
+Revised I.A.1. from "documentation of failure of enteral (i.e. oral or tube feeding) nutrition" to "Documentation of nutritional insufficiency, in the absence of TPN," Annual review completed, Specialist reviewed and approved, References updated.
+2/18/2021 Annual review.
+Added indications for radiation enteritis, liver failure in children, liver failure in adults, and acute necrotizing pancreatitis in adults, in I.A.2.j - I.A.2.m., along with relevant ICD-10 codes (i.e., K52.0, K72.00-K72.91, K85.01, K85.02, K85.11, K85.12, K85.31, K85.32, K85.81, K85.82, K85.91, K85.92 and Z76.82.
 In I.B.2, changed "end-stage renal disease" to "stage 5 chronic kidney disease."
 References reviewed and updated and coding reviewed.
 Replaced member with member/enrollee in all instances.
 Replaced "experimental/investigational" with "not proven safe and effective" in section II.
 Spelling correction in criteria I.A.2.c.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
 Background updated with no impact to criteria.
 References reviewed and updated to AMA format.
 Specialist reviewed.
+5/27/2022 Annual review.
+Minor rewording in Criteria section with no impact on criteria.
+Clarifying language added to Criteria I.A.1.a.
+Background updated with no impact on criteria.
+Minor rewording to HCPCS codes with no clinical significance.
+ICD-10 codes removed.
+References reviewed and updated.